-Parameter Prerequisite Description Selection / User entry Factory setting Control Totalizer 1 to n One of the following options is selected in the Assign process variable parameter (→ 132) of the Totalizer to n submenu: Volume flow Mass flow Corrected volume flow Target mass flow Carrier mass flow Carrier mass flow Control totalizer value.
-Totalize Reset + hold Preset + hold Reset + totalize Preset + totalize Hold Totalize Preset value 1 to n One of the following options is selected in the Assign process variable parameter (→ 1 to n submenu: Volume flow Mass flow Corrected volume flow Target mass flow Carrier mass flow Carrier mass flow Specify start value for totalizer.
-Dependency The unit of the selected process variable is specified for the totalizer in the Unit totalizer parameter (→ 132).
-Signed floating-point number Country-specific: • 0 kg • 0 lb Reset all totalizers - Reset all totalizers to 0 and start.
+Parameter Prerequisite Description Selection / User entry Factory setting Control Totalizer 1 to n A process variable is selected in the Assign process variable parameter (→ 🖺 124) of the Totalizer 1 to n submenu.
+Control totalizer value.
+Totalize Reset + hold Preset + hold Reset + totalize Preset + totalize Hold Totalize Preset value 1 to n A process variable is selected in the Assign process variable parameter ($\rightarrow \boxminus 124$) of the Totalizer 1 to n submenu.
+Specify start value for totalizer.
+Dependency The unit of the selected process variable is specified for the totalizer in the Unit totalizer parameter (→ 124).
+Signed floating-point number Country-specific: 0 kg 0 lb Reset all totalizers Reset all totalizers to 0 and start.
 CancelReset + totalize Cancel

-${\bf 11.6.1} \quad {\bf Function\ scope\ of\ the\ "Control\ Totalizer"\ parameter}$
+11.6.1 Function scope of the "Control Totalizer" parameter